 A quick word about semantics

 Although often used interchangeably by data scientists, "interpretability" and "explainability" are not necessarily the same thing.

 Interpretability is the degree to which a human can readily understand the cause and effect of a decision and consistently predict the model’s result.
 Explainability has more to do with justifying the model's result; ergo, understanding which features contribute most to the model's prediction and why.

-With the foregoing setting the stage, let's dive right into the Web App's Model Summary.
+With the foregoing setting the stage, let's next take at look at the Model Leaderboard.